armory/docs/content/en/plugins/self-serve-error-management.md

 ## Config Constraints

 For each rule, you can either define `appendWith` or `replaceWith`.
-Defining both will cause an exception to be thrown when that specific rule is triggered.
+Defining both will log an warning and the original behaviour will be kept for this rule.
+Others will be handled as it should.

 ## Example